Techgrounds-Cloud-9/cloud-9-WimKimenai/02_Linux_1/LNX-01/exercise.md

 SSH:
-The Secure Shell Protocol is a protocol used to connect to netowrk services.
+The Secure Shell Protocol is a protocol used to connect to network services.
 It replaced the Telnet protocol and is a much safer alternative.

 ## Exercise
 * Make an SSH-connection to your machine.
 SSH requires the key file to have specific permissions, so you might need to change those.